 Leicestershire remains the lowest funded county council in the country with greater risks as a result.
-The Council's financial position continues to be extremely challenging, with £262m saved since 2010 and a further £164m to save by 2027/28.
+The Council's financial position continues to be extremely challenging, with £276m saved since 2010 and a further £176m to save by 2028/29.
 The position is serious with major implications for the provision of services to the people of Leicestershire.
 Reductions in government funding, rising demands and rising inflation have made it increasingly difficult to maintain good service delivery levels and target service improvements where required.

 The current funding system does not share national resources fairly, and this view is shared by many others in local government.
-The Council has presented a new simplified funding model to central government based on factors that drive demand for local services.
-It allocates money in a fair way, based on need, and narrows the gap between the highest and lowest funded councils.
 A move to a fairer funding model is an urgent requirement to help tackle the Council's financial challenges.
+Whilst a consultation on funding reform has recently been released, the Council is not confident that the proposals will lead to a fairer funding allocation for the residents of Leicestershire.